On the Optimization Landscape of Dynamic Output Feedback Linear Quadratic Control: Gradients and Stationary Points

 is the unique optimal solution to

 \end{proposition}

-The proof is given in Appendix \ref{sec.proof_of_riccati}, which is motivated by the convergence analysis of the policy iteration method for LQR \cite[Theorem 1]{hewer1971iterative}.
+The proof is given in Appendix \ref{sec.proof_of_riccati}, which is inspired by the convergence analysis of the policy iteration method for LQR \cite[Theorem 1]{hewer1971iterative}.
+The solution of \eqref{eq.sigma_riccati} is a crucial component in our subsequent analysis on the structure of stationary point.
 Consider the following canonical discrete-time algebraic Riccati equation,

-It is well-known from classical control theory \cite[Proposition 3.1.1]{bertsekas2017dynamic} that the above equation yields a unique positive definite solution when $V\succ 0$ and $(C, A)$ is observable.
-Proposition \ref{proposition.solution_of_riccati} focuses on the case of $V= 0$, and it implies that we can find a stable observer by solving \eqref{eq.problem_of_observer}.
-To our knowledge, the characterization for $V = 0$ is not easily accessible in the literature, and Proposition \ref{proposition.solution_of_riccati} is thus of independent interest.
+It is well-known from linear optimal control theory \cite[Proposition 3.1.1]{bertsekas2017dynamic} that the above equation yields a unique positive definite solution when $V\succ 0$ and $(C, A)$ is observable.
+This is exactly the case considered in \cite[eq.
+(D.4)]{zheng2021analysis}.
+However, Proposition \ref{proposition.solution_of_riccati} focuses on the case of $V= 0$, which makes our analysis on stationary point much more complicated than that presented in \cite[Theorem D.4]{zheng2021analysis}.
+To our knowledge, the characterization of the solution to \eqref{eq:RiccatiV0} with $V = 0$ is not easily accessible in the literature.
+Proposition \ref{proposition.solution_of_riccati} is thus of independent significance.
+Besides, it proposes a novel way for finding a stable observer gain by solving \eqref{eq.problem_of_observer}.